How do you decide what comes next in your life?

 Identify benchmarks, i.e. when a project or task should be completed.
 Evaluate how long it’s going to take, multiply by two (just kidding … NOT!) and set a deadline.

 Populate your planner/calendar with your tasks.
-Sometimes working backwards from the deadline is helpful.
+Sometimes working backward from the deadline is helpful.
 When it was time to plan, we took out our planners and calendars and added those non-negotiable things first: work meetings, date nights and other fun events.

 And for the love of sanity, leave some white space and some time to play.